-And while I agree that managing expenses are important, I think it is more important to have some balance to your life and not miss out on all the fun.
+While I agree that managing expenses is important, it is more important to have some balance to your life and not miss out on all the fun.

-The Deposit Kickstart method isn’t going to be for everyone, but I can say it has helped me and over 113 other Hunter Galloway clients get into their first home.
+Now, the Deposit Kickstart method isn’t going to be for everyone, but I can say it has helped mes and over 1000 other Hunter Galloway clients get into their first home.

 How to Save for a House Deposit 💸